ironsniper1/ClueFinders-4th-Grade---PlayStation-2-Port/README.md

   with transparency and animation.
 - A host-side MPS interpreter that loads and runs every one of the game's 43 scripts cleanly.
-- A complete engine runtime for `RQueue` + `RCompositeAction` and six action types - so when scripts say "play sound 30610, then have Joni walk in, then have everyone else walk in in parallel," the engine actually steps through that, fires the right events back, and the script's state machine advances.
+- A complete engine runtime hosting all the engine's classes:
+  RQueue, RCompositeAction, RCharacter, RPButton, RAnimation, RSelList, plus generic-class fallback for RHotSpot, RLapTrap, RBackPack, RScenePort, RWorldPort, RKbdInp, RText, RSmackerMovie.
+- Six action types (CharacterSpeech, CharacterAnim, Property, Sound, Anim, Movie) all dispatched into the engine's queue tick loop.
-- End-to-end opening sequence verified through the engine:
+- End-to-end opening sequence verified: every object the script creates is now a real engine object with correct constructor args and properties:
-  - STARTUP.MPS plays 3 movies via `movie.finished` event chain
-  - `SCENE_LOAD Signin.mps` resolves the curScript expression
+  - 7 RCharacters (Joni z=20, Santiago z=18, Owen z=16, Leslie z=14,
+    Socrates, LapTrap, Dealer - z-depth ordered for sprite layering)
+  - 6 RPButtons (sign-in screen UI: Up, Down, Exit, Start, NewPlayer, PracMode - all with correct sprite IDs)
+  - 6 RText (the affidavit paragraphs)
+  - 4 RSmackerMovie (Logo, MVOP1, MVTitle, MVCEntry)
+  - 3 RHotSpot (closedBackpack + 2 nav)
+  - 2 RScenePort + 1 RWorldPort
+  - 1 each of RAnimation, RBackPack, RKbdInp, RLapTrap, RSelList
+- The Cairo-hub walk-in choreography (RCompositeAction with 6 parallel children including Joni's mini-sequence of hide-backpack / walk-in / show-backpack) builds correctly through the engine.
-  - SIGNIN.MPS creates `sQueue`, queues the LapTrap intro sound, starts it, the engine plays it, fires `sQueue.finished` back into the interpreter, which fires the `eSQueueDone` handler chain
+- Click events route through the engine's queue system: clicking Joni queues a CharacterSpeechAction for Santiago (#5334), the engine plays it and fires sQueue.finished back into the interpreter, the eSQueueDone handler runs, the state machine advances.
-  - Simulated Start click runs the full procStartButtonHit -> procEntrySelected pipeline, including the "Limburger" QA cheat check, then SCENE_LOAD curScript+".mps" -> CHUB.mps
-  - CHUB.mps creates `walkInCAct` as an RCompositeAction containing `joniWalkInQAct` (a queue with hide-backpack/walk-in/show-backpack) and 5 inline `CharacterAnimAction` for Santiago, Owen, Leslie, Socrates, LapTrap - all wrapped automatically in anonymous queues
-  - Character clicks (Joni, Socrates, LapTrap, Dealer, Backpack) all fire their unique handlers and queue character speech actions
+- Object destruction works end-to-end: when the script DESTROYs a variable, the engine cleans up its slot and all event handlers attached to it.

 **What doesn't run yet:** anything where the action's effect needs to be *visible*.
 Speech, animation, and sound are all logged ("PLAY: joni speaks (speech #5334)") but not yet drawn or played.
-That's the next chunk of Phase 3 (RCharacter, RAnimation, RPButton) plus Phase 4 (audio out / video out / file system).
+That's the next chunk of work: bridging engine state into the PS2 renderer, plus Phase 4 (audio out / video out / file system).

 ## 43-script survey results